fwolfst/magelex/README.md

 # Magelex

+*This README reflects (more or less) the current development state, for documentation of a given version, see the README shipped with that gem (or respective tag on github).*

 Magelex takes Magento data and presents it in a format that Lexware can read.

 Aim is to manage the cash flow in Lexware.